Libertyland: History

-Mid-South Fair brought in an auctioneer group and the auction was held on June 21, 2006.
-Most of the rides were sold, including the Zippin Pippin, which was eventually bought by the city of Green Bay, Wisconsin and rebuilt at their city-owned Bay Beach Amusement Park.
-The Revolution was bought by DelGrosso's Amusement Park but not reassembled.
-The Rebellion was sold to Ghost Town in the Sky and reopened in 2007.
-Other rides were dispersed to sites around the country.
+An auction was held on June 21, 2006.
+Most of the rides were sold, including Zippin Pippin, which was bought by the city of Green Bay, Wisconsin and rebuilt at their Bay Beach Amusement Park in 2011.
+Revolution was bought by DelGrosso's Park but not reassembled.
+Instead, it was eventually reassembled at Glorious Fantasyland in the Philippines, where it returned to operation in 2014.
+Rebellion was sold to Ghost Town Village and reopened in 2007.

 In December 2006, Joyland Inc. sent the city a letter of intent for developing a new amusement park on the Libertyland site.
-The deal was to be completed on a three-year lease plan, and Joyland hoped to receive the Grand Carousel and Zippin Pippin as well.
-However, upon viewing the site in-person, Joyland Inc. pulled out of the deal due to extensive damage to infrastructure, including wiring and plumbing.
+The deal was to be completed on a three-year lease plan, and Joyland hoped to receive Memphis Grand Carousel and Zippin Pippin to be included in the park.
+However, upon viewing the site, Joyland Inc. pulled out of the deal due to extensive damage to infrastructure, including wiring and plumbing.

 Post-closure

-The Grand Carousel was leased and restored by the Children's Museum of Memphis and began operating in the new pavilion in November 2017.
-The Revolution was bought by an amusement park in the Philippines and now operates as The Zimerman Corkscrew Coaster.
-The Zippin Pippin is in Wisconsin and is still operating to this day.
-People with Tennessee State IDs or drivers licenses can ride the Pippin for free.
+Memphis Grand Carousel was leased and restored by the Children's Museum of Memphis and began operating in a new pavilion in November 2017.

-The northern tip of Libertyland was redeveloped as part of a parking lot and green space for tailgate parties known as Tiger Lane.
 In 2022, the Memphis Sports and Events Center was built on the site of the amusement park.
-The 227,000 sqft sports complex can host tournaments and other events and includes two adjacent soccer fields.
+The 227,000 sqft sports complex hosts tournaments and other events, and includes two adjacent soccer fields.